g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 * Web Applications: For rolling out updates, new features, or bug fixes to web-based applications without downtime.
 Examples of web applications that utilize this deployment strategy include [LinkedIn](https://ng.linkedin.com/) and [Github](https://github.com).

-* E-commerce Platforms: For ensuring continuous availability of online stores and minimizing disruptions during updates or maintenance.
+* E-commerce Platforms: To ensure continuous availability of online stores and minimize disruptions during updates or maintenance.
 Examples of e-commerce platforms that utilize this deployment strategy include [Amazon](https://www.amazon.com) and [Etsy](https://www.etsy.com).

 * SaaS (Software as a Service) Platforms: For deploying updates to cloud-based applications while maintaining service availability for users.
 Platforms such as [SalesForce](https://en.m.wikipedia.org/wiki/Salesforce) and [Google Workspace](https://workspace.google.com) utilize this strategy.